In September 2018, Amazon’s principal solutions architect Philippe Lantin received a call from his manager.

 However, this is easier said than done on Orion, where the conical shape of the space capsule, and its metallic surfaces result in increased reverberation.

 “The voice can keep bouncing around losing very little energy.
 This wouldn’t happen in a typical room where soft material like curtains and sofa cushions can absorb some of the sound.
 In the capsule, the reverberations off the metal surfaces can play up the wrong frequencies that are critical to automatic speech recognition.
 This can make it really difficult for Alexa to pick up wake word invocations. ”

 Alexa also has to contend with increased noise levels aboard Orion.

-The ideal signal to noise ratio (SNR) for systems involving intelligent voice assistants is 30 decibels (db.)
-To place this in context, a SNR of 35 db. is what you would find in a face-to-face conversation between two people standing one meter apart in a quiet room.
-The SNR onboard the Orion capsule is well in excess of 60 db. – which is what you experience in an airplane during take-off.
+The ideal signal to noise ratio (SNR) for systems involving intelligent voice assistants is in the range 20 to 30 decibels (dB).
+To place this in context, a SNR of 35 dB is what you would find in a face-to-face conversation between two people standing one meter apart in a typical room (higher SNRs are better).
+However, the SNR onboard the Orion capsule can be much lower than 20 dB, posing an acoustic challenge.

 To enhance the comfort of astronauts during crewed missions, NASA would ordinarily place acoustic blankets to damp down the reverberation in the hard-walled cabin, and some of the noise created by engines and pumps.

 “However, because this is an uncrewed mission we have to work within an environment with more reverberation and noise than we would like,” says Isabelle.